What is non-Hodgkin lymphoma?

 The lymph system and lymphoid tissue

-Lymphoid tissue includes the lymph nodes and other organs that are part of the body's immune and blood-forming systems, like the spleen and bone marrow.
-These tissues make some blood cells and protect against germs.
+Lymphoid tissue includes the lymph nodes and collections of lymphocytes in other organs (like the intestines), the spleen, and bone marrow.

 The main kind of cell found in lymphoid tissue is a type of white blood cell called the lymphocyte.
-There are 2 main types of lymphocytes: B cells and T cells.
-There are also many sub-types and stages of growth of B and T cells.
+The main types of lymphocytes are: B cells and T cells.
 Normal B cells and T cells do different jobs within the immune system.

-T lymphocytes: There are several types of T cells, each with a special job.
+T lymphocytes: There are several types of T cells and each has a special job.
 Some T cells help destroy cells infected with germs.
 Other types of T cells help boost or slow the work of other immune system cells.

 Start and spread of NHL